 ACTIVITIES of the Bio Base Europe Pilot Plant:

-- BBEPP focuses on the scale-up of the extraction of biocactive compounds from co-products and post-harvest rejects.
-Extraction process will be optimised and validated in an industry relevant and scalable environment.
+- Scale-up of the extraction of bioactive compounds from co-products and post-harvest rejects.
+Optimisation and validation of the extraction process in an industry relevant environment.

 - The PEF and UAE technologies will be complemented with an upstream biomass preparation process and a downstream purification process.
-Up and downstream unit operations will be screened at bench and pilot scale experiments to validate assumptions and to establish most favourable process scheme.
+Screening of up and downstream unit operations at bench and pilot scale to establish most favourable process scheme.

 - The developed processes will be assessed by QA/HACCP-team of BBEPP to validate the fit for food grade production.

-- Enough product will be produced during the pilot scale runs to enable testing in the market and the applications.
+- Enough product will be produced during the pilot scale runs to enable application testing and market entry testing.

-- Data regarding mass balances, use of utilities and chemicals, throughput, will be collected from these runs enabling first calculations of operational expenses, required capital expenditure and life cycle analysis.
+- Collect data (mass balances, use of utilities and chemicals, throughput) to enable first calculations of operational expenses, required capital expenditure and life cycle analysis.